esprezzo/perkle/README.md

 but we've enumerated a few common parameter combos to get you up to speed quickly on how you can run your own `perkle` instance.

-### Full node on the main Ethereum network
+### Full node on the Perkle network

-By far the most common scenario is people wanting to simply interact with the Ethereum
+By far the most common scenario is people wanting to simply interact with the Perkle
 network: create accounts; transfer funds; deploy and interact with contracts.
 For this particular use-case the user doesn't care about years-old historical data, so we can fast-sync quickly to the current state of the network.
 To do so: